aminehajri/SEON-Android/README.md

 - Start and display the camera preview using `startCamera`.
 - Capture and save a photo using `takePhoto`.
-- Retrieve and display the app saved photos on the device.
+- Retrieve and display the app saved photos on the device `accessPhotos`.
 - Authenticate a user using the device's biometrics with `authenticateUser`.